sublimelsp/LSP-marksman/README.md

 Provided through [Marksman](https://github.com/artempyanykh/marksman).

+### Requirements

+Install [LSP](https://packagecontrol.io/packages/LSP) via Package Control.

 ### Installation

 Currently, LSP-marksman is not on Package Control.

-1. Install [LSP](https://packagecontrol.io/packages/LSP) via Package Control.
 1. Clone LSP-marksman to your `Packages` folder.
     1. Run `sublime.packages_path()` in Sublime Text console.
 It will show the path of your `Packages` folder.
-    1. Open terminal in the `Packages` folder and then run `git clone git@github.com:bitsper2nd/LSP-marksman.git`
+    1. Open a terminal in the `Packages` folder and then run `git clone git@github.com:bitsper2nd/LSP-marksman.git`
 1. Restart Sublime Text.

 OR